ect123/temp-map-projections/index.md

 There will be three applications that come with your download of ArcGIS Desktop.

 - **ArcCatalog**: File browser for managing and organizing your data.
-- **ArcMap**: Program to view, edit, and analyze data and create maps, no longer supported after December 2020.
+- **ArcMap**: Program to view, edit, and analyze data and create maps, no longer supported after December 2021.
 - **ArcGIS Pro**: Program that has similar functionality to ArcMap, but with additional capabilities such as 3D and more seamless integration with ArcGIS Online.
-After December 2020, ArcGIS Pro will be the only mapping application that comes with ArcGIS Desktop.
+After December 2021, ArcGIS Pro will be the only mapping application that comes with your download of ArcGIS Desktop.

 For the purposes of this workshop, we will only be using **ArcGIS Pro**.